–By Christo Bilukidi, STA Global Director of Football Operations

 In addition to a top physical training program, 7-on-7 football can provide a perfect opportunity for positional players to improve their jump, run and catch skills.

-The first time I saw 7-on-7 football as a college freshman at Eastern Arizona, though it was by no means new to the highest levels of football training.
-Down south, 7-on-7 has long been a practice exercise among college and professional teams.
+The first time I saw 7-on-7 football was as a college freshman at Eastern Arizona, though it was by no means new to the highest levels of football training.
+Down south, 7-on-7 has long been a key practice exercise among college and professional teams.

 But by the time I finished my professional football career in 2016, the sport had really gone viral in the U.S., with tournaments and leagues sprouting up everywhere.
 When I became the football director at the Sports Training Academy, I knew I wanted to bring 7-on-7 football to Ottawa.

 The game is great for player safety (2-hand touch, pass-only, 40-yard field).
 It allows players to train in a no-contact environment without giving up the high intensity that drives development.